 Small diamonds adorn each shoulder, leading from the handcrafted platinum mounting to the triple-wire shank.

 The Linda Ring has, at its heart, a 1.10 ct, J color, Vs1 clarity old European cut diamond.
-The stone has a halo of smaller diamonds, in a platinum mounting.
+The stone has a halo of smaller diamonds in platinum mounting.
 The gallery has a scroll motif, which adds to the femininity of the ring.

-The bold use of onyx in this ring makes it very unusual for an engagement ring, but high contrast stones are very popular at the moment.
-The hand carved onyx surrounds a 1.10 ct, J color, VS1 clarity antique emerald cut diamond.
+The bold use of onyx in this ring makes it very unusual for an engagement ring, but high-contrast stones are very popular now.
+The hand-carved onyx surrounds a 1.10 ct, J color, VS1 clarity antique emerald cut diamond.